 Freeze frame data is not just a list of acronyms, symbols, and numbers, it’s much more than that.
-It’s a screenshot that holds the PID values (parameter ID values) of the DTC codes.
+It’s a screenshot that holds the PID values (parameter ID values) of the DTC (Diagnostic Trouble Codes).

 It stores emission related fault codes in the memory when the CEL comes on.
 You can use this data to identify the cause of emission-related faults in the car.